ericknilsen/TccInspetorAPI/README.md

 # TccInspetorAPI

 - It's a Java API that provides a method for uploading objects to an Amazon S3 Bucket.
-Corresponds to the **TccInspetorAPI** component of the following architecture:
+It corresponds to the **TccInspetorAPI** component of the following architecture:

 ![](https://github.com/ericknilsen/TccInspetorCore/blob/master/docs/Arquitetura_TccInspetor.png)